OXID-eSales/developer_documentation/development/modules_components_themes/module/tutorials/override_functionality.rst

    Consider adjusting themes with dynamic content.

-   For more information, see :ref:`development/modules_components_themes/theme/twig/loading-dynamic-content:Loading dynamic content via AJAX`.
+   For more information, see :doc:`/development/modules_components_themes/theme/loading-dynamic-content`.

 .. _extending-add-to-basket-functionality-20170228: